costa-rica/NewsSearcher04API/README.md

 # News Searcher

-#### 0.3.0
+#### 0.4.0

-Express JS API that makes calls to news sources apis for articles based on criteria
+Express JS API that interfaces with database and can make requests to news sources apis but designed to communicate with micro services for api and rss requests and web scraping.

 ## How this works